BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 **Transaction Coordinator Instructions:**

-1. [  ] Display the Account in Gordian Seed Tool.
+1. [  ] Display the Descriptor in Gordian Seed Tool.
    1. Select the seed.
    2. Touch "Authenticate"[^23].
    3. Touch "Derive Key" and "Other Key Derivations".